Both the development and the legislation of blockchain / crypto are still in their infancy. This creates uncertainty.

 More and more companies are compensating their employees in crypto currencies.

 Issuing shares or taking out a loan are traditionally the methods for a company to obtain capital.
-Since the advent of blockchain technology, the issuance of tokens (via a Simple Agreement for Future Tokens, or SAFT) or the sale of NFTs has joined in.
-Depending on the characteristics of the tokens, such an issuance or sale is subject to corporate income tax and/or VAT.
+Since the advent of blockchain technology, the issuance of tokens (via a Simple Agreement for Future Tokens, or SAFT) has joined in.
+Depending on the characteristics of the tokens, such an issuance is subject to corporate income tax and/or VAT.
 In addition, supervisory law aspects need to be taken into account.

 A decentralised autonomous organisation (DAO) is a company that operates on the basis of smart contracts recorded on the blockchain.
 The taxation of a DAO is highly dependent on the design of these smart contracts, which means that every situation can be different.